 The best food processors pulsed the mixture of flour, salt, and yeast mixture into a ball in less than a minute and spent the rest of the prep time whirling the dough ball around the pitcher.
 The Cuisinart outshone the competition by repeatedly dropping the dough into the blades, resulting in a nice, even mixture.
 Most food processors simply chopped off the bottom of the dough ball and spun those pieces back up to be mixed in again.

 Next, we tested how well the sharp blades of each food processor handled common foods.
 Would it chop evenly, or would we have large carrot chunks mixed with mashed onions?
 Would we have to pull out our spatulas a dozen times to scrape the bowl as food climbed the sides, or did the bowl design make it fall back in naturally?
-To find this out, we took garlic cloves, onion, bell pepper, and a large broken-up carrot to each bowl, then pulsed the blades to achieve a finely minced texture.
+To find this out, we took garlic cloves, onion, bell pepper, and a large broken-up carrot to each bowl, then pulsed the blades in hopes of achieving a finely minced texture.